Introducing our Implementing Partners

 Working across the Greater Mara Area, the Mara Elephant Project has a similar goal of promoting human-elephant coexistence, working together with local communities to provide education and establish long term solutions to limiting crop losses and creating additional sustainable revenue sources.

-Each of these projects is achieving something special, and as a collective, on a scale that we could not hope to reach on our own, so we are grateful to be associated with them, proud of the work we will continue to do in the years to come, and honoured to consider them our family.
+Each of these projects is achieving something special, on a scale that we could not hope to reach on our own.
+We are grateful to be associated with them, proud of the work we will continue to do in the years to come, and honoured to consider them our friends.